fluent-cms/fluent-cms/readme.md

 [![GitHub stars](https://img.shields.io/github/stars/fluent-cms/fluent-cms.svg?style=social&label=Star)](https://github.com/fluent-cms/fluent-cms/stargazers)
 Welcome to [Fluent CMS](https://github.com/fluent-cms/fluent-cms) If you find it useful, please give it a star ⭐
 ## What is it
-Fluent CMS is an open-source content management system designed to streamline web development workflows.
-It proves valuable even for non-CMS projects by eliminating the need for tedious CRUD API and page development.
+Fluent CMS proves valuable even for non-CMS projects by eliminating the need for tedious CRUD API and page development.
 - **CRUD APIs:** It offers a set of RESTful CRUD (Create, Read, Update, Delete) APIs for any entities based on your configuration, easily set up using the Schema Builder.
 - **Admin Panel UI:** The system includes an Admin Panel UI for data management, featuring a rich set of input types such as datetime, dropdown, image, rich text, and a flexible query builder for data searching.
 - **Easy Integration:** Fluent CMS can be seamlessly integrated into your ASP.NET Core project via a NuGet package.
 You can extend your business logic by registering hook functions that execute before or after database access.